Skip to main navigation Skip to main content

 • You can find lockers in the Hartley Library on Level 4 - all students are able to access these to store their belongings for the day - just ask at the help desk for a key.

-• If you're on campus and hoping to heat up your lunch then the University's online campus maps can be used to locate microwaves, just use the amenities layer to show where they can be found.
+• If you're on campus and hoping to heat up your lunch then the University's online campus maps can be used to locate microwaves, just search for Microwaves to find them.

 • Hot Water is free of charge in all University and Students' Union catering outlets, so you can brew your own tea or coffee, just remember to pack your travel mug.

-• There are a number of catering outlets on our campuses, use the online campus maps to show our catering outlets by selecting the catering layer; some of them even feature opening times and menus built directly into the map.
+• There are a number of catering outlets on our campuses, use the online campus maps to show our catering outlets by selecting the catering filter.

 • If you ever find your devices running low on battery, there are charging lockers available in the Students’ Union on the Concourse, speak to SUSU Reception for further information.

-• There are also number of showers available to students on our campuses, these can be located using the University's online campus maps, just select the amenities layer to show where they can be found.
+• There are also number of showers available to students on our campuses, these can be located using the University's online campus map, just select the shower filter to show where they can be found.

 Getting Involved